 He smiles, “It’s your platoon, Sergeant.
 Do as you see fit.
 Just make sure you have a good tool for when I need it to save my butt.”

 “Saving your butt’s easy, Sir.
 You look like a good runner, so I’ll just buy you some good running shoes.
 These people are here to learn how to look after my butt.”
-Laughing, Captain Rhundah just nods, and walks away.
-She waits for the Corporal to finish the current set of drills, then addresses them, “Good, you’ve done well so far.
-It’s twenty minutes to lunch, that’s plenty of time to get your breath, shower, get dressed in clean fatigues, and be at the mess for lunch at twelve hundred hours.
+While laughing hard Captain Rhundah just nods slowly as he walks away.
+Jessica waits for the Corporal to finish the current set of drills, then she addresses them, “Good, you’ve done well so far.
+It’s twenty minutes to lunch.
+That’s plenty of time to get your breath, shower, get dressed in clean fatigues, and be at the mess for lunch at twelve hundred hours.
 Upon being dismissed you’ll turn right and double off the parade ground.
 This is how you’ll behave whenever you’re dismissed.
-Platoon, dismissed.”
+Platoon, dismissed!”
 She smiles when they smartly turn, and double off the parade ground.
-Leaving the parade ground they all slow to saunter off to the barracks.
+On leaving the parade ground they all slow to saunter off to the barracks.
 They smile once they realise they’re the only unit dismissed.

 A smiling Jessica stands and walks onto the mat while saying, “You can’t blame me for that incident, Sir.
 Warrant Officer Patrick broke his arm when he tried a fancy new roll, and it didn’t work out like he thought it would.”
 They face each other, and bow.
 When they move their arms and legs are green blurs.
 Suddenly the RSM is down, and then the Sergeant.
 They continue taking turns hitting the mat and each other.
 Lieutenant Gregor calls time, and they step apart.
 She says, “That was a good light workout, Sir, it should settle lunch nicely.”